wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 Extensive documentation for Maxima is [available in the internet](http://maxima.sourceforge.net/documentation.html).
-Part of this documentation is also available in wxMaxima’s help menu.
-Pressing the Help key (on most systems that would be the F1 key) causes wxMaxima’s context-sensitive help feature will automatically jump to Maxima’s manual page for the command at the cursor.
+Part of this documentation is also available in wxMaximaâs help menu.
+Pressing the Help key (on most systems that would be the F1 key) causes wxMaximaâs context-sensitive help feature will automatically jump to Maximaâs manual page for the command at the cursor.

 ### wxMaxima